10,000 signatures reached

 To: Nadhim Zahawi

-Create a new legal attendance/absence code that will measure the scale of school refusal, ensure a consistent school response and alleviate parents from the threat of prosecution.
+Create a new legal attendance/absence code that will measure the scale of school refusal by capturing social/emotional/mental health challenges, ensure a consistent school response and alleviate parents from the threat of prosecution.

 Why is this important?